As 80% of the reported issues are mainly due to lack of understanding of how the machine works or user errors.

 Issue: What sort of water should I use?

-Minerals from hard water can cause damages to the machine in the long run and needs to be descaled according to the water hardness rating.
+Minerals from hard water can cause damages to the machine over time and need to be descaled according to the water hardness rating.
+Failure to clear the minerals in the machine can cause massive damages, resulting in the sensors malfunctioning and not safe for usage.

 Minor descaling can be done by using the descaling agent.
-(Warning: Do not activate the pump for more than 60 seconds without half time of rest)
+(Warning: Do not activate the pump for more than 60 seconds without half time of rest.
+Double boilers can’t be descaled by user on their own)

 Issue: My machine can’t start working on the first use.
 (On water tank)

-Solution: Check if your water tank is full.
+Answer: Check if your water tank is full and water is being detected.
 If it’s not, the machine won’t start pumping as a precautionary feature.
+When water is detected, the orange light should be on.

-Issue: My Bezzera Magica/Galatea Domus/Mitica/Strega/BZ16 can’t detect water.
+Issue: My Bezzera Magica/Galatea Domus/Mitica/Strega/BZ16 can’t detect water, lights not on, can’t heat up or the pump don’t work.
 Or machine is going on and off.
 (On water tank)

-Pour a fresh tank of water in or add in a cup of unfiltered clean water may work, also make sure that the tank sits properly.
-If it’s going on and off too frequently with orange light flashing, improving the contacts can help by denting in the two metal side plates.
+If the machine is going on and off frequently with the display or orange light flashing, improving the contacts can help by slightly denting in the two metal side plates.

 First of all, do not switch the machine on until your machine had been correctly configured to connect to the water networks.